COCALL. N° 001 / PRIVACY

 Recording-consent law varies by state.
 Several U.S. states require all parties to a call to consent before the call can be recorded: California, Florida, Illinois, Maryland, Massachusetts, Pennsylvania, and Washington.
 If either you or the person you are calling is in one of these states, you are responsible for obtaining that consent.

 What cocall does.
-To help you comply, every call placed through cocall opens with an automated, non-interruptible announcement that (a) discloses the call is being recorded and (b) identifies the caller as an AI assistant.
+To help you comply, every call placed through cocall opens with a disclosure spoken by the voice AI under cocall’s system-prompt Opening rule that (a) discloses the call is being recorded and (b) identifies the caller as an AI assistant.
 This satisfies one-party-consent regimes and Washington’s announcement clause.
 It does not substitute for the explicit consent that two-party-consent states require — that consent remains your responsibility.

 Cocall is not lawful for marketing, robocalling, or unsolicited outreach.
 We monitor for abuse and will terminate accounts that violate the TCPA, our terms of service, or the FCC ruling above.